Mind the Gas Port

 “I don’t see why not,” I said.
 “Let me try it before we film it.”

 I wrapped my hand around the slide of the blank pistol.
 I did not notice that that particular blank pistol had a small gas vent in front of the chamber.
-I own a similar looking blank pistol that does NOT have a vent on top of the barrel.
+I own a similar looking blank pistol that does NOT have a vent, except at the end of the barrel, where a projectile launching pistol vents gas.

 With live ammo in a real pistol, and no gas vent, it would have felt like a light slap.
 I’d done that many many times and knew well what it felt like.
 After firing the blank, I knew immediately that something was wrong.
 It felt like something in my hand had exploded.
 Turned out it did.